pivot-access-ltd/bma-offline-docs/backup/backup.md

 <h2 id="heading--postgresql-export">PostgreSQL export</h2>

-The following procedure involves some assumptions:
+The following procedure involves three assumptions:

-* you have installed region and rack controllers on the same machine.
+1. you have installed region and rack controllers on the same machine.
-* you have installed MAAS on Ubuntu 18.04 LTS (Bionic).
+2. you have installed MAAS on Ubuntu 18.04 LTS (Bionic).
-* you are restoring software an identical hardware and network configuration.
+3. you are restoring software an identical hardware and network configuration.

 To backup your PostgreSQL database to a file called `dump.sql` in your home directories, enter the following: